brianthomaslewis/citibikes_predictor/README.md

 ```
 ## Running the app in Docker

+(NOTE: Use of this app and Docker image requires the use of Python 3.
+Versions below Python 3 may produce unforeseen errors and should not be used.)

 ### 1. Build the image

 The Dockerfile for running the app is in the `app/` folder.
-To build the image, run from this directory (the root of the repo):
+To build the image, run from the root of this repository:

 ```bash
  docker build -f app/Dockerfile -t citibikes-predictor .
 ```

-This command builds the Docker image, with the tag `citibikes-predictor`, based on the instructions in `app/Dockerfile` and the files existing in this directory.
+This command builds the Docker image, with the name (tag) `citibikes-predictor`.
+It uses the instructions in `app/Dockerfile` and relies on the files existing in this directory.

 ### 2. Set downloading/uploading credentials and source environmental variables